fstark/portal/README.md

-# Micral R2E Portal CCMC
+# R2E/CCMC Portal

+The Portal is a computer co-designed by CCMC and R2E, released in 1980 to the French market.

 Why spend valuable time on a weird French luggable computer designed for accountants?